Advertisers with an Advertising Cloud-Adobe Analytics Integration Only

 Visit: Analytics defines a visit as a series of page views by a user, ending according to to one of several criteria, such as 30 minutes of inactivity.

 By definition, a click can lead to multiple visits.

 Consider the following example: User 1 and User 2 both access a site by clicking an Advertising Cloud ad.
 User 1 views four pages and then leaves for the day, so the initial click results in one visit.
 User 2 views two pages, leaves for a 45-minute lunch, returns, views two more pages, and then leaves; in this case, the initial click results in two visits.

 Click: DSP or the search engine records a click when a visitor clicks an ad on a publisher’s website.

 Click-throughs: Analytics records a click-through when the visitor lands on the destination website, the landing page loads, and the Analytics request at the bottom of the page sends the data to Analytics.

 Clicks and click-throughs can differ greatly because of accidental ad clicks.
-We’ve observed that most clicks on display ads are accidental clicks, and these accidental visitors hit the Back button before the landing page loads, so Analytics isn’t able to record a click-through.
+We’ve observed that most clicks on display ads are accidental clicks, and these accidental visitors hit the Back button before the landing page loads, so Analytics can’t record a click-through.
 This is especially true for ads on which an accidental click is more likely, such as mobile ads, video ads, and ads that fill the screen and must be closed before the user can view the page.